-It’s creamy Bechemel Sauce mixed with sweet and tart marinara sauce layered between lasagna noodles, sautéed vegetables, and nut-based cheeses.
+It’s creamy Bechamel Sauce mixed with sweet and tart marinara sauce layered between lasagna noodles, sautéed vegetables, and nut-based cheeses.
 Yum!

 While I’ve made lasagna recipes for this blog before, such as this Creamy Butternut Squash and Kale Lasagna and this low-carb, gluten-free Zucchini Noodle Lasagna, I’ve never shared one of my favorite lasagna recipes – this Classic Mushroom and Spinach Vegan Lasagna.

 Recommended Ingredients and Equipment

 This vegan lasagna is so flavorful.
 It is packed with homemade Bechemel and Marinara Sauce, veggies, and homemade cheeses.
 And it’s made without processed foods.
 It’s a vegan lasagna that uses no store bought cheeses or sauces, relying on only wholesome, nutrient-packed foods.

 - Lasagna Noodles – If you are looking for a gluten-free option, I like this brand of gluten-free pasta. (<<affiliate link)

 - Cashew Ricotta – This homemade vegan ricotta is a blend of raw cashews, water, garlic, nutritional yeast, lemon juice, and salt.
 If you want to save on time, you could buy vegan ricotta at the store.
 I recommend Kite Hill Almond Ricotta.